plone/mockup/mockup/GETTING_STARTED.md

 This will start a process which runs the tests when you change any of the js files.

-If you just want to run tests just once you can use:
+If you want to run tests just once you can use:

     make test-once